solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

   - Windows 10 Virtual Machine with necessary software installed.
   - Various Azure supporting services

-## Connecting with PG Admin
+## Exercise 6: Connecting with PG Admin

 If you have a laptop or desktop that has pgAdmin and PostgreSQL installed, you can perform these steps on that machine.
-If you do not, you can utilize the virtual machine that was deployed to your resource group from teh previous step.
+If you do not, you can utilize the virtual machine that was deployed to your resource group from the previous step.

+### Task 1: Networking Setup

 If you are using your own device, ensure the following: